-HIGHLIGHTS OF PRESCRIBING INFORMATION These highlights do not include all the information needed to use EPINEPHRINE INJECTION safely and effectively.
-See full prescribing information for EPINEPHRINE INJECTION.
+HIGHLIGHTS OF PRESCRIBING INFORMATION

+These highlights do not include all the information needed to • Do not inject into buttocks, digits, hands, or feet (5.1) use EPINEPHRINE INJECTION safely and effectively.
+See full • Avoid extravasation into tissues, which can cause local prescribing information for EPINEPHRINE INJECTION.

-EPINEPHRINE Injection, USP 1 mg/mL, for intramuscular, subcutaneous, and intravenous use Initial U.S. Approval: 1939
+EPINEPHRINE Injection, 1 mg/mL, for intramuscular, subcutaneous, and intravenous use Initial U.S. Approval: 1939

+--- INDICATIONS AND USAGE---

------Epinephrine injection is a non-selective alpha and beta adrenergic agonist indicated for:
+Epinephrine injection is a non-selective alpha and beta adrenergic sweating, palpitations and pallor (6) agonist indicated for: